-By daybreak all was hurry and confusion on board the
+By daybreak all was hurry and confusion on board the Anne.

-Anne.
 I watched boat after boat depart for the island, full of people and goods, and envied them the glorious privilege of once more standing firmly on the earth, after two long months of rocking and rolling at sea.
+How ardently we anticipate pleasure, which often ends in positive pain!
+Such was my case when at last indulged in the gratification so eagerly desired.
 As cabin passengers, we were not included in the general order of purification, but were only obliged to send our servant, with the clothes and bedding we had used during the voyage, on shore, to be washed.

 The ship was soon emptied of all her live cargo.
 My husband went off with the boats, to reconnoitre the island, and I was left alone with my baby, in the otherwise empty vessel.
-Even Oscar, the captain's Scotch terrier, who had formed a devoted attachment to me during the voyage, forgot his allegiance, became possessed of the land mania, and was away with the rest.
+Even Oscar, the Captain's Scotch terrier, who had formed a devoted attachment to me during the voyage, forgot his allegiance, became possessed of the land mania, and was away with the rest.
 With the most intense desire to go on shore, I was doomed to look and long and envy every boatful of emigrants that glided past.
-Nor was this all; the ship was out of provisions, and I was condemned to undergo a rigid fast until the return of the boat, when the captain had promised a supply of fresh butter and bread.
+Nor was this all;

+the ship was out of provisions, and I was condemned to undergo a rigid fast until the return of the boat, when the captain had promised a supply of fresh butter and bread.
 The vessel had been nine weeks at sea; the poor steerage passengers for the two last weeks had been out of food, and the captain had been obliged to feed them from the ship's stores.
-The promised bread was to be obtained from a small steamboat, which plied daily between Quebec and the island, transporting convalescent emigrants and their goods in her upward trip, and provisions for the sick on her return.
+The promised bread was to be obtained from a small steam-boat, which plied daily between Quebec and the island, transporting convalescent emigrants and their goods in her upward trip, and provisions for the sick on her return.

 How I reckoned on once more tasting bread and butter!
 The very thought of the treat in store served to sharpen my appetite, and render the long fast more irksome.
+I could now fully realise all Mrs. Bowdich's longings for English bread and butter, after her three years' travel through the burning African deserts, with her talented husband.